palasthotel/turntable/README.md

 clients that are allowed to send and fetch content from the master.

 After that, you can re-enable cron on the clients.
 They will start to upload the default nodes during the next run of cron.
-Furthermore, you can specify if a node should be uploaded when editing it.
-It will also be uploaded, once it is saved for the next time.
+Furthermore, you can define if a node should be uploaded in the tab "Turntable" that is visible when you edit a node.
+The node will also be uploaded, once it is saved for the next time.

+You can import remote nodes by copy or by reference in the tab "Turntable Search" in the content section of the administration interface.